adasomg/the-missing-clojure-intro/README.md

 user=> *ns* ;; special symbol *ns* contains the current namespace
 #object[clojure.lang.Namespace 0xf8908f6 "user"]

-;; this is why we're seeing this "user" thing in our repl indicating the current namespace user=> (ns other) ;; we jump to a differnt ns nil
+;; this is why we're seeing this "user" thing in our REPL indicating the current namespace user=> (ns other) ;; we jump to a differnt ns nil